Doctor of Public Health, Columbia Univ, United States

 Clinical data on glucose regulation and blood pressure

 This dataset is well-suited for projects in public health, epidemiology, and dentistry.
-If you are seeking a Master’s thesis project with readily available data, feel free to reach out to discuss potential opportunities!

 As a dentist specialising in Dental Public Health, my overarching aim is to reduce the burden of oral diseases, and create a wider shift towards preventive dentistry.
 My clinical research interests explores the potential of mHealth, AI, and wearable sensors to empower patients and promote sustainable behavior change to prevent oral diseases.